nizos/nizos.github.io/src/posts/striving-for-performance-and-design-harmony-in-web-development/index.md

 At first glance, embedding inline CSS directly into HTML appears to be a straightforward approach to styling.
 Yet, this simplicity can be deceptive, as it opens up potential security vulnerabilities and challenges, particularly when the CSS undergoes changes during development.

-To counter such vulnerabilities, modern browsers have incorporated a vital security feature called the Content Security Policy (CSP) Header.
+To counter such vulnerabilities, modern browsers have incorporated a security feature called the Content Security Policy (CSP) Header.
 This feature delineates where various content types, be it scripts, styles, or images, can be sourced from, ensuring that only content from trusted sources gets executed or rendered.

 The significance of CSP becomes even clearer when we consider threats like cross-site scripting.
 This nefarious tactic allows attackers to inject code into web pages that unsuspecting users then view.
 Not only can it jeopardize user data, but it can also transform reputable sites into hubs of malicious activity.
 The CSP stands as a safeguard against these and other similar threats.